MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

      >[!NOTE]
      >Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.

      f.
 Repeat this process for each firewall and proxy whose logs can be used to detect traffic on your network.
-It is recommended to set up a dedicated data source per network device to enable you to:
+It's recommended to set up a dedicated data source per network device to enable you to:
      - Monitor the status of each device separately, for investigation purposes.
      - Explore Shadow IT Discovery per device, if each device is used by a different user segment.